-NEVER try to pull the Big Ears in with the speed bar on already.
+NEVER try to pull the Big Ears in with the speed bar accelerated already.
 This can lead to a major asymmetric deflation.

-7 Big ears and spiral dive
+Big ears and spiral dive

-Whilst it is possible to enter a spiral dive whilst holding in Big Ears, the high forces applied to the lower lines could exceed the breaking strain of the lines leading to equipment failure!
+Whilst it is possible to enter a spiral dive whilst holding in Big Ears, the high forces applied to the lower lines could exceed the break-